CFDA Number: 45.201

 The indemnity agreement is backed by the full faith and credit of the United States.
 In the event of loss or damage to an indemnified object, the Federal Council must certify the validity of the claim and request Congress to authorize payment.

 The Arts and Artifacts Indemnity Act (P.L.
 94-158) as amended (P.L.
 110-161, Sec.
 426) authorizes the Federal Council on the Arts and the Humanities to make indemnity agreements with non-profit, tax-exempt organizations and governmental units for coverage of eligible objects owned by public and private collections in the United States, while on exhibition in the United States.
-For an exhibition to be eligible, the total dollar value of all U.S. loans in the exhibition must exceed $75 million.
+For an exhibition to be eligible, the total dollar value of all U.S. loans in the exhibition must exceed $75 million (the amount requested for indemnity coverage may be lower).

 If an exhibition is being shown at several institutions, one institution should apply on behalf of all participants.
 The Federal Council requires that the applicant must have previously organized at least one exhibition containing loans borrowed from one or more public and/or private collections.